Zovi343/cla_image_classification/questions.md

 2. Is the use of ALEXNet sufficient for the CLA task?
 Do I need some more complicated architecture?
 3. Should I somehow incorporate early stopping based on validation loss?
 What is best practice for this in torch?
 4. Currently, I am splitting the dataset into three parts.
+5. How can archive may not be larger than few MBs when I have to submit a model?